Overview

 What is the graduation rate at Duke University?

-97% of students who start at Duke University end up finishing their degree within six years of enrolling.
-This is 39% more than the national median.
+96% of students who start at Duke University finish their degree within six years of enrolling.
+This is 38% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Duke University go on to earn?

-10 years after starting school at Duke University, the median earnings among students who received federal financial aid was $97,800.
+The median income of students 10 years after starting at Duke University is $97,800.
 This is $47,409 more than the national median.

 How much do students at Duke take out in loans?

-Graduates of Duke have to take out a median of $13,000 in federal student loans.
+Graduates of Duke take out a median of $13,000 in federal student loans.
 This is $500 less than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources